History of road transport: Toll roads

 The Great North Road near Highgate on the approach to London before turnpiking.
 The highway was deeply rutted and spread onto adjoining land.

 Responsibility for the state of the roads lay with the local parish since Tudor times.
-In 1656 the parish of Radwell, Hertfordshire petitioned Parliament for help to maintain their section of the Great North Road.
+In 1656 the parish of Radwell, Hertfordshire petitioned Parliament for help to maintain their section of the Great North Road Road.
 Parliament passed an act that gave the local justices powers to erect toll gates on a section of the Great North Road, between Wadesmill, Hertfordshire; Caxton, Cambridgeshire; and Stilton, Huntingdonshire for a period of eleven years, and the revenues so raised should be used for the maintenance of the Great North Road in their jurisdictions.
 The toll gate erected at Wadesmill became the first effective toll gate in England.

 The first scheme that had trustees who were not justices was established through a turnpike act in 1707, for a section of the London–Chester road between Fornhill and Stony Stratford.
 The basic principle was that the trustees would manage resources from the several parishes through which the highway passed, augment this with tolls from users from outside the parishes, and apply the whole to the maintenance of the main highway.
 This became the pattern for the turnpiking of a growing number of highways, sought by those who wished to improve flow of commerce through their part of a county.